edgio-docs/edgio-docs/guides/applications/v7/security/waf.md

 ## Audit Security Rules {/*audit-security-rules*/}

-Apply a security rule within a Security App configuration in one of the following modes:
+Apply a security rule within a Security App configuration in one of the following threat detection modes:

 -   **Audit:** Test new security configurations by screening traffic in Audit mode.
 -   **Production:** Use this mode to enforce your security policy.